AdobeDocs/analytics.en/help/implement/vars/plugins/gettimeparting.md

 ## Install the plug-in using custom code editor

-If you do not want to use the plug-in extension, you can use the custom code editor.
+If you do not want to use the Common Analytics Plugins plug-in extension, you can use the custom code editor.

 1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click on the desired property.